Welcome to Nebula Documentation

-- Manage multiple apps over different worker servers, each server "pod" of apps is determined by what APP_NAME envvar value comma separated list you start the worker-manager container with, allowing you to mix and match for diffrent worker clusters while still managing all of them from the same api-manager containers.
+- Manage multiple apps over different worker servers, each server "pod" of apps is determined by what APP_NAME envvar value comma separated list you start the worker-manager container with, allowing you to mix and match for different worker clusters while still managing all of them from the same api-manager containers.

-- mount volumes
+- Mount volumes

-- set containers with privileged permissions
+- Set containers with privileged permissions

-- mount devices
+- Mount devices